 Step 7.
 Go to the library and get level 1 reading books to practice when you finish this book!

 What NOT to do when teaching reading at home

 Try not to be so focused on doing the book perfectly that it becomes a bore and a chore.
 Come with LOTS of patience.
 The book can teach a kid how to read but it can’t make them love to read.
 That’s my job!

 At first I thought we could never stray from the exact wording.
-Or I would get frustrated when Nigel was being a normal silly kid or slumping all over the couch or would keep getting it wrong or just start guessing.
+Or I would get frustrated when my son was being a normal silly kid or slumping all over the couch or would keep getting it wrong or just start guessing.
 These are pretty normal things I think and it’s my job to make it fun and be encouraging!
-How to teach your kid to read is a big thing to tackle, and there is more than one way I’m learning.

 Related Post: How to teach preschool at home; A practical guide

 - Cheering or high fives for them when they get it right!